wolf-math/countries/README.md

 <li>Create your HTML file, and add the relevant elements.</li>
 <li>In your JS file, create your functions to:
 <ul>
-<li>retrieve elements from the DOM.</li>
 <li>fetch data from the API (random country details).</li>
+<li>create the countries and their flags.</li>
-<li>display information such as the country's name, capital, population, region, and flag on the DOM.</li>
+<li>display information such as the country's name, capital, population, region, and flag on the DOM when the flag is clicked.</li>
 </ul>
 </li>
-<li>Display the data using AJAX, with a loading message until data retrieval completes.
+<li>(Optional) Display the data using AJAX, with a loading message until data retrieval completes.
 You can use <a href="https://fontawesome.com/how-to-use/on-the-web/styling/animating-icons" target="_blank">these animation icons</a> for the loading message.</li>
 <li>If there’s an error retrieving the data, display a message indicating the issue.</li>
 <li>Style the page using your own CSS design ideas.</li>
 </ol>